-Creamy Restaurant style Paneer Butter Masala is easy to make at home.
-This creamy curry is made with onion, tomatoes, cashews, cream and butter (of course!). t has a mild sweet taste and pairs beautifully with garlic naan or jeera rice.
+Restaurant style Paneer Butter Masala is easy to make at home.
+The base of this creamy curry is made with onions, tomatoes, cashews, cream, and butter.
+It has a mild sweet taste and is lightly spiced and pairs beautifully with garlic naan or jeera rice.

 bowl of paneer butter masala served with a piece of naan and garnished with cilantro and cream

-I like adding some white/sweet onions to my curry for the extra flavor but it will taste just as good with the tomatoes too.
+I have made and tested this recipe several times with tomatoes only and I have realized that I like adding some white/sweet onions to my butter paneer recipe for the extra flavor, but it does taste good with just the tomatoes too.

 Ingredients

-Cashews: to thicken the gravy and make it creamier, we use cashew in this recipe.
+Cashews: To thicken the gravy and make it creamier, we use cashew in this recipe.
 For this paneer butter masala recipe, we need raw, unsalted cashews.
-If you don’t have cashews you can also use almonds but blanch them before using.
+If you don’t have cashews, you can also use almonds but blanch them before using them.

 ingredients for making paneer butter masala arranged on a board